 This committee works with the Multi-Cultural Council (MCC) and other organizations in pursuing its goals of raising awareness about diversity; how and why it is important on campus.
 It also works in reaching out to others less inclined to learn about diversity issues.

-The IEDC recommends and evaluates strategies and policies related to the enhancing diversity and improving the campus climate, with special emphasis on faculty.
+The IEDC recommends and evaluates strategies and policies related to the enhancing diversity and improving the campus climate.